-Schools that administer the Kindergarten Readiness Snapshot (ASQ) in the spring (April - July) agree that they will accept the screening results in ASQ Online and follow up with the family within two weeks of completion to provide results and learning activities.
+Schools that administer the Kindergarten Readiness Snapshot (ASQ) in the spring agree that they will accept the screening results in ASQ Online and follow up with the family within two weeks of completion to provide results and learning activities.

 For all other schools, when to share results with parents is a local decision.
 However, parents will expect to hear about results, so schools should provide follow-up information in a timely manner.
+Timely follow-up ensures information shared by families is relevant and demonstrates to families that their time is valuable.